hiveot/hub.capnp/README.md

 Security is big concern with today's IoT devices.
 The Internet of Things contains billions of devices that when not properly secured can be hacked.
 Unfortunately the reality is that the security of many of these devices leaves a lot to be desired.
 Many devices are vulnerable to attacks and are never upgraded with security patches.
 This problem is only going to get worse as more IoT devices are coming to market.
 Imagine a botnet of a billion devices on the Internet ready for use by unscrupulous actors.

 This 'HiveOT Hub' provides capabilities to securely interact with IoT devices and consumers.
-This includes certificate management, authentication, authorization, provisioning, message bus service and directory service.
+This includes certificate management, authentication, authorization, provisioning, directory and history services.

-HiveOT compatible IoT devices (Things) therefore do not need to implement these features.
+HiveOT compatible IoT devices therefore do not need to implement these features.
 This improves security as IoT devices do not run Web servers and are not directly accessible.
 They can remain isolated from the wider network and only require an outgoing connection to the Hub.
 This in turn reduces required device resources such as memory and CPU (and cost).
 An additional benefit is that consumers receive a consistent user experience independent of the IoT device provider as all interaction takes place via the Hub interface.

 HiveOT follows the 'WoT' (Web of Things) open standard developed by the W3C organization, to define 'Things'.
 It aims to be compatible with this standard.

+Integration with 3rd party IoT devices is supported through the use of protocol bindings.
+These protocol bindings translate between the 3rd device protocol and WoT defined messages.

 The communication infrastructure for the services is provided by 'Cap'n Proto', or capnp for short.
 Capnp provides a Capabilities based RPC for service invocation that is inherently secure.
 Only clients which have obtained a valid 'Capability' can invoke that capability, eg read a sensor or control a switch.
 The RPC will only pass requests that are valid, so the device does not have to concern itself with authentication and authorization.

 Since the Hub acts as the intermediary, it is responsible for features such as authentication, logging, resiliency, pub/sub and other protocol integration.
 The Hub can dynamically delegate some of these services to devices that are capable of doing so, potentially creating a decentralized solution that can scale as needed and recover from device failure.
 As a minimum the Hub manages service discovery acts as a proxy for capabilities.

+Last but not least, the 'hive' can be expanded by connecting hubs to each other through the bridge service.
+The bridge lets the Hub owner share select IoT information with other hubs.

 ## Build